lucky-media/guidelines/pages/version-control/pull-requests.md

-# Working with Pull Requests
+# Mastering Pull Requests

-Assuming we have an `Orders` ticket where we need to implement a feature that will take care of the orders, it's not a good idea to put this feature in one pull request (PR).
+Let's say you have an `Orders` feature to implement that takes care of the whole ordering process.
+It's not wise to cram all of it in one pull request (PR).

-Solution: Split it into smaller PRs.
+Solution: Divide it into bite-sized PRs.

-Here is a step-by-step guide on how to do this:
+Here's a step-by-step playbook on how to do this:

-### Review
+### Analyze

-Take a careful look at what the ticket is asking for.
-Identify the main functionality that needs to be implemented.
-This will help you identify what tasks need to be broken down.
+Examine the ticket requirements closely.
+Identify the core functionality awaiting implementation.
+This insight helps you spot the tasks to break down.

-### Break it down
+### Segment

-Try to break the ticket into smaller tasks that can be handled individually.
-Think about the different stages of the order process, such as order placement, order confirmation, and order tracking.
-Each of these stages can be broken down further into smaller tasks.
+Deconstruct the ticket into smaller tasks you can tackle individually.
+Ponder on the various stages of the order process, like order placement, confirmation, and tracking.
+Dissect these stages further into mini-tasks.

 ### Prioritize

-Once you have your list of smaller tasks, prioritize them based on what is most important or urgent.
-Consider dependencies, such as completing one task before another can be started, and any potential blockers that could prevent you from finishing a task.
+Once you have your task lineup, arrange them based on importance or urgency.
+Contemplate factors like dependencies, sequence, and potential blockers that could hinder task completion.

-### Assign ownership
+### Allocate Responsibility

-Assign a specific person or team to each smaller task.
-This way, everyone knows what they are responsible for and can work independently without stepping on each other's toes.
+Assign a specific individual or team to each mini-task.
+This way, everyone's clear about their role and can work autonomously without crossing paths.

-### Work on the tasks
+### Tackle the Tasks

-Start working through the tasks in the order you prioritized them.
-Encourage collaboration and communication between teams, so everyone stays up-to-date with what's happening.
+Commence working on the tasks, adhering to the priority list.
+Promote collaboration and communication among teams to ensure everyone stays in the loop.

-### Test and iterate
+### Test and Refine

-Before marking a task as "done," make sure you test it thoroughly to ensure it works as expected.
-Iterate on the task and make any necessary changes until it works perfectly.
+Before ticking "done" on a task, scrutinize it to confirm it's functioning as intended.
+Refine and adjust until you achieve flawless results.

-### Move on to the next task
+### Proceed to the Next Task

-Once a task is complete, move on to the next task, repeating the same steps until all of the smaller tasks have been completed.
+With one task wrapped up, advance to the next, repeating the process until all mini-tasks are accomplished.

 ### Conclusion

-By breaking down your Orders ticket into smaller, more manageable tasks, you'll be able to tackle it with ease.
-Just remember to prioritize, communicate, and iterate until you've completed every task.
+Transform your Orders feature into smaller, easily-digestible tasks and watch it unfold seamlessly.
+Prioritize, communicate, and fine-tune your way to task completion.